Finding and arranging

 If the two SafeAssign links (first PvE, then internship report), the factsheet (A1, see above), the completed and signed internship agreement (A2, see above) or the assessment form are missing (A3, see above), the internship report will not be accepted and will not be read.
 In that case, you will be notified by e-mail within 2 weeks.

 In principle, the internship coordinator who has given permission for the internship also assesses the report.
 The internship report must have been assessed within 6 weeks of the submission date.
-This means that the checked copy must be available in the Administration Office after 6 weeks.
+This means that the checked copy must be available in the Education Office after 6 weeks.
 However, the results may only be entered in uSis several working days later.
-The weeks when the Administration Office is closed (summer/Christmas holiday) are not included in this period.
+The weeks when the Education Office is closed (summer/Christmas holiday) are not included in this period.

 If the internship coordinator is unable to assess the internship report within this period, you will be notified in good time.